AliElSaleh/RiftBuild/How To/Reference.md

 Libraries:windows winmm
 Libraries:linux   m pthread
 ```
-`%_NativeLibs` expands to the platform's standard system library set if you want "just give me the usual ones".
+`&NativeLibs` expands to the platform's standard system library set if you want "just give me the usual ones".

 ---